awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

       --db-cluster-identifier sample-cluster
   ```

-### API<a name="AuroraMySQL.Managing.Backtrack.Describing.API"></a>
+### RDS API<a name="AuroraMySQL.Managing.Backtrack.Describing.API"></a>

-To view backtrack information for a DB cluster using the Amazon RDS API, use the [DescribeDBClusters](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusters.html) action\.
+To view backtrack information for a DB cluster using the Amazon RDS API, use the [DescribeDBClusters](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusters.html) action\.
 This action returns backtrack information for the DB cluster specified in the `DBClusterIdentifier` value\.

 ## Subscribing to a Backtrack Event with the Console<a name="AuroraMySQL.Managing.Backtrack.Event.Console"></a>